Find Your Daughter a Place to Play

 That year, my win didn’t only come with an Oscar-like statuette and a huge brunch at a fancy hotel with leaders in the educational community, but I also got to go to the camp of my choosing - for FREE.

 You can currently find a ton of camps available to your daughter: Band, Equestrian, Outdoor, Engineering, Space, Robotics, Religious—the list goes on.
 Not only can your daughter spend the summer developing leadership skills, but she can also find out if science is really as interesting as she thought it was.
-Or if she really wants to be a veterinarian, now that she spent the summer at camp cleaning up all the poop.
+Or if she really wants to be a veterinarian, now that she has spent the summer at camp cleaning up all the poop.

 My first camp led me to many days at the beach, but it was less time sitting at home and saying that I was “bored.”